CurtisNewbie/moon-monorepo/README.md

 # moon-monorepo

-This is a moon monorepo.
+This is moon monorepo, a privately hosted personal website (the private cloud).

 **Frontend Projects:**